Abdulkhafid001/Abdulkhafid001/README.md

 - 👋 I’m Abdulkhafid001
-- 🌱 I develop software.
+- 🌱 I develop Websites and Mobile apps primarily using Django and Python.
 - 📫 How to reach me kabiruabdulkhafid@gmail.com

 <!---